hkotek/hkotek.com/_posts/2022-12-31-transferrable-skills.md

 * **Concise**, keeping it to just 2-3 sentences per bullet and trying to stay jargon-free.

-## Transferrable skills with sample resume bullets
+## Transferable skills with sample resume bullets

 Ok, hang in there, this will be long!